-Stonehill science students participate in highly competitive and prestigious summer research programs, working in university and industry labs across the U.S. and around the world.
-Through directed studies and independent research, students are exploring such topics as how atmospheric changes affect the location of right whale and humpback whale feeding grounds in the Gulf of Maine.
+Stonehill students participate in highly competitive and prestigious summer research programs, working in university and industry labs across the U.S. and around the world.
+On campus, students utilize directed studies and independent research opportunities with faculty members to investigate topics ranging from the circulation patterns in the Gulf of Maine to the reproductive morphology and genetics of the invasive wetland plant, purple loosestrife.

 S.U.R.E. is an opportunity for students who have completed their first year at Stonehill to perform significant, publishable, full-time research under the guidance of and in collaboration with an experienced faculty researcher.